-“It’s incredible to see her be able to play soccer with all the heart-healthy kids,” says her mom, Julia.
+“It’s incredible to see her perform with all the heart-healthy kids,” says her mom, Julia.
 "She looks like every other kid out there.
-People don’t even realize what she’s been through, and I think that’s the coolest thing.”
+People don’t even realize what she’s been through, and I think that’s the most amazing thing.”

 When Julia was 19 weeks pregnant, an ultrasound showed the baby’s heart was not forming properly.
 A cardiologist at the local hospital told Julia and her husband, Jeremy, that their baby likely had hypoplastic left heart syndrome (HLHS), a single ventricle heart defect.
 In this complex congenital heart defect, the heart is unable to pump properly because its left side is underdeveloped.